 Located in Henryville, Pennsylvania, Pocono Mountain Recovery Center is a world-class provider of treatment for men and women aged 18 and older who have been struggling with substance abuse, addiction, chemical dependency, and co-occurring mental illness.
 Surrounded by majestic mountains, our picturesque healing environment is the perfect place to being the journey to a healthier tomorrow.

-Each member of our clinical staff is committed to helping all patients thrive while they are in our care, and is dedicated to putting forth every effort to ensure that our patients’ treatment goals are not just met, but exceeded.
+Each member of our clinical staff is committed to helping all patients thrive while they are in our care, and is dedicated to putting forth every effort to ensure that our patients’ rehab goals are not just met, but exceeded.
 While benefitting from ongoing staff support, patients gain a great deal from time-tested interventions that are proven effective in helping people to break free from substance abuse and related concerns.
-With a foundation rooted in the 12-Step philosophy for treating addiction, the programming at our residential treatment center has been able to positively transform the lives of individuals of all ages.
+With a foundation rooted in the 12-Step philosophy for treating addiction, the programming at our residential rehab center has been able to positively transform the lives of individuals of all ages.

 Once a patient completes our admission process, he or she will play an active role in his or her treatment planning.
-Based on the needs and feedback of the individual who is receiving care, the following treatment methods may or may not be included within his or her fully customized treatment plan:
+Based on the needs and feedback of the individual who is receiving care, the following rehab methods may or may not be included within his or her fully customized treatment plan:

 Medication management: Available for patients who require pharmaceutical intervention when grappling with an addiction to opioids and a co-occurring mental health concern, medication management services allow individuals to benefit from weekly meetings with a psychiatrist if needed.
-Should a patient at Pocono Mountain Recovery participate in this treatment option, physician assistants and nurse practitioners will be on-hand to support, supervise, and monitor the effectiveness of any medication regimens put in place.
+Should a patient at Pocono Mountain Recovery participate in this rehab option, physician assistants and nurse practitioners will be on-hand to support, supervise, and monitor the effectiveness of any medication regimens put in place.

 - Relapse trigger identification